-Since the organisations involved recognize 'systemic changes' are needed to make the right to social protection a reality for all, they have joined forces in the International Network for Social Protection Rights, INSP!R. This network allows them to further develop and exchange their knowledge and expertise, to engage in mutual learning and capacity building and to engage in joint advocacy work.
+Since the organisations involved recognize 'systemic changes' are needed to make the right to social protection a reality for all, they have joined forces in the thematic multi-stakeholder network on the right to social protection.
+This network allows them to further develop and exchange their knowledge and expertise, to engage in mutual learning and capacity building and to engage in joint advocacy work.